-Note that the time quotas are per request, while the memory quota is per worker instance.
-Cloudflare runs worker instances on many machines in many regions, automatically scaling them as necessary.
+Note that the CPU time quota is per request, while the memory quota is per Worker instance.
+Cloudflare runs Worker instances on many machines in many regions, automatically scaling them as necessary.

-If an individual request exceeds one of the time quotas, that request will be canceled, but the script will be allowed to continue serving requests.
-If the memory quota is exceeded at any time, the script will be evicted from memory and all requests it was servicing will be canceled, but the worker will be automatically restarted to serve the next request that comes in.
+If an individual request exceeds its CPU time quota, that request will be canceled, but the script will be allowed to continue serving other requests.
+If the memory quota is exceeded at any time, the script will be evicted from memory and all requests it was servicing will be canceled, but the Worker will be automatically restarted to serve the next request that comes in.

 Here is the Worker CPU time limit based on Cloudflare Plan:

 In general the 5ms offered to free plans is sufficient for all practical use-cases, including application hosting.
 If you have a usage which violates these limits, please reach out and we will be happy to discuss other options.